Faculty- Led Events Grant

 Student administrative assistance

-The CLAS Business Administrator is responsible for the financial administration of the program and will track expenses for each program and provide expense reports.
+Sara Clemente, CLAS Events and Communication Officer, is responsible for the financial administration of the program and will track expenses for each program and provide expense reports.
+Faculty and graduate students coordinators are responsible for tracking expenses and working in conjunction with Ms. Clemente to ensure accuracy of expenses.
 Faculty and graduate student coordinators are responsible for complying with all Stanford and CLAS financial reimbursement and reporting requirements and policies.

 Awardees are required to submit a one- or two-page report ready to be posted in our website AND a complete budget report by May 30, 2020.